WasmEdge/WasmEdge/docs/book/en/src/dev/rust/bindgen.md

 # Bindgen and rustwasmc

 The [rustwasmc](https://github.com/second-state/rustwasmc) tool is inspired by the wasm-pack project but is optimized for edge cloud and device applications.
 Specifically, it supports the [WasmEdge](https://github.com/WasmEdge/WasmEdge) WebAssembly runtime.

-One of the key features of `rustwasmc` over the standard `wasm32-wasi` compiler target is that `rustwasmc` processes compiled Rust functions using the rust-bindgen tool.
+One of the key features of `rustwasmc` over the standard `wasm32-wasi` compiler target is that `rustwasmc` processes compiled Rust functions using the `wasm-bindgen` tool.
 By default, WebAssembly functions only support a few simple data types as input call arguments.
 Tools like `wasm-bindgen` turn WebAssembly function arguments into memory pointers, and allow host applications to